system76/tech-docs/src/models/nebula49-1/assembly.md

 ### Steps to install the GPU:

 1. If not already installed, [install the motherboard](#installing-the-motherboard).
-    - If the motherboard is already installed and the system is assembled, then [remove the top case](#removing-the-top-case) and [remove the GPU brace](#removing-the-gpu-brace).
+    - If the motherboard is already installed and the system is assembled, then [remove the top case](#removing-the-top-case) and [remove the side fan bracket](#removing-the-side-fan-bracket).
 2. Unscrew the two screws holding the PCIe bracket onto the chassis, then remove the bracket.

 ![PCIe Bracket](./img/pcie-bracket.webp)